brunopinheirofreitas/Java/Alura/Java_Core.md

 28. ```default``` statement it's used when a method within an interface have a body.
 Ex: ```default void sort(...)```.
 29. It's a good idea to use an anonymous implementation inside a class, without to have to create another class just to use a few methods, for instance:
 30. Try to begin by the tests.
+31. Pay attention to class responsabilities.
+For instance, Dao class should not instantiate Entity Manager.
+Always pass the responsability of dependencies and other things to classes that will invoke your methods.
+32. The model should have the @NamedQueries notation, because JPA is OO and you will use classnames and attributes.
 ```
 Consumer<String> stringEater = new Consumer<String>() { //By doing this I can use the method **accept** without creating a class
    @Override